Create a Personal Budget

 Here is a tool that will help you set your budget using the 50-30-20 method.

-Starting an emergency fund is a great resolution to start in the new year.
-If this is your goal, head to our blog, New Year’s Resolution: Build Your Savings!
+Entering a new year, or really, anytime you set goals, starting an emergency fund is a great goal.
+If this is your resolution (even if it's not actually New Year's), head to our blog, New Year’s Resolution: Build Your Savings!

 Think of investing as paying your future self.
 Start by setting a goal to set aside a certain amount of money each month (this can be a part of the 20% of your budget that goes toward savings) to invest.